nicfel/Substitution-model-averaging/README.md

 > **Topic for discussion:** In terms of phylogenetic inference, what would the consequences be of picking a substitution model that is overparameterized (too complex) for a given data set?
 What would the consequences be of picking a model that is underparameterized?
 >

 In addition to the substitution model, we also need to decide whether to include rate heterogeneity across sites.
 We might also want to include a proportion of invariant sites.
-On top of all this, we need to decide whether to estimate nucleotide base frequencies or fix them at their empirical frequencies.
+On top of all this, we need to decide whether to estimate nucleotide base frequencies (the {% eqinline \pi_{X} %} in the equation above) or fix them at their empirical frequencies.
 All of these choices leads to a bewildering number of different models to choose from.
 For this reason, researchers have often based their model choice on common conventions rather than on which model is most appropriate for their data.

 Fortunately, nowadays we can be more sophisticated in our modeling choices and let the data inform us about which model is most appropriate using Bayesian model averaging.
 In this tutorial, we will use BEAST2's model averaging tool **bModelTest** {% cite Bouckaert2017 --file Substitution-model-averaging/refs %} to select the most appropriate substitution model for the primate mitochondrial data set we already saw in the introductory tutorial. **bModelTest** uses reversible jump MCMC (rjMCMC), which allows the Markov chain to jump between states representing different possible substitution models, much like we jump between different parameter states in standard Bayesian MCMC inference.
 This allows us to treat the substitution model as a nuisance parameter and integrate over all _available_ (more on this later) substitution models while simultaneously estimating the phylogeny and other model parameters.
 Thus, parameter estimates are effectively averaged over different substitution models, weighted by the support of each model.